RahulSDeshpande/tyriar.github.io/_posts/2014-06-15-fibonacci-heap.md

 Each tree has an order just like the [binomial heap][2] that is based on the number of children.
 Nodes within a Fibonacci heap can be removed from their tree without restructuring them however, so the order does not necessarily indicate the maximum height of the tree, or number of nodes it contains.

-{% include post-image.html class="stretch full-width" alt="Links" src="/images/2014/06/15/structure.svg" caption="Some examples of trees of order 0, 1 and 2.
-The black nodes are 'marked'" %}
+{% include post-image.html class="stretch full-width" alt="Links" src="/images/2014/06/15/structure.svg" caption="Some examples of trees of order 0, 1 and 2 (the black nodes are 'marked')" %}